 Fees and expenses set out below represent the endowments' proportionate share of the expenses allocated to LTCAP.
-Fees and expenses amounting to 1.1% of the 2010 opening unit market value consist of the following:
+Fees and expenses amounting to 1.0% of the 2011 opening unit market value consist of the following:

-2010 2009
+2011 2010

 In millions In millions

 Investment related management fees

-External managers \$ 12.0 \$13.8
+External managers \$ 12.2 \$12.0

-UTAM 1.2 1.2
+UTAM 1.6 1.2

-Trustee and custodial fees 0.6 0.8
+Trustee and custodial fees 0.5 0.6

-Foreign taxes 0.5 0.8
+Foreign taxes 0.5 0.5

-Professional and other fees 0.4 0.3
+Professional and other fees 0.2 0.4

-Total \$ 14.7 \$16.9
+Total \$ 15.0 \$14.7

-UTAM has direct oversight of all fees and expenses related to managing the LTCAP assets.
+UTAM has direct oversight of all investment fees and expenses related to managing the LTCAP assets.
 Third party fees allocated to LTCAP include fees paid to external investment managers contracted by UTAM, trustee and custodial fees, and professional fees.
 UTAM strives to negotiate discounted investment management fee rates (versus the standard schedule) based on the total assets that UTAM assigns to an external manager, which would include LTCAP assets.
 The benefit of these lower rates is experienced by LTCAP in the form of lower total costs than would otherwise be the case.
 Third party fee rates can vary widely, depending on the nature of the asset being managed.
 For example, fee rates for domestic fixed income mandates are typically much lower than fee rates for private equity investments (domestic or foreign).
 Therefore, the mix of assets, and changes in asset mix over time, can have a significant impact on total costs year by year.
-In 2010, total external manager fees were more than 10% lower as a result of the strength of the Canadian dollar and UTAM's efforts to restructure various components of the portfolio.
+In 2011, total external manager fees were essentially unchanged as a result of the strength of the Canadian dollar offsetting the incremental fees resulting from a larger endowment portfolio than previous year.

 In addition to third party fees, a portion of UTAM's total operating costs is allocated to LTCAP.
-This allocation is typically pro-rated based on the total assets that UTAM manages, which include LTCAP assets, the University's pension assets and other University assets available for investment.
+This allocation is typically pro-rated based on the total assets that UTAM manages, which include LTCAP assets, other University assets available for investment and the assets of the University of Toronto Pension Master Trust.